larvit/larvitbase-www/README.md

 If __req.finished__ is set to true, the builtin middlewares, including the controller-runner, will be bypassed.
 This is useful if an error is encountered of if some rate-limiter or other stuff should stop further execution of a request.

-## EJS special include()

-The EJS instance larvitbase-www is running is patched with a custom include() that uses [larvitfs](https://github.com/larvit/larvitfs) to look for templates.

 ## 404 and 500; no route found and internal errors

 ### 404